2022

 The aim of this study is to examine the first-person lived experience of patients with PTSD in combination with imaging data to allow us to better capture different clinical presentations of PTSD and their unique neural signatures in the brain.
 By allowing us to identify the many different ways PTSD affects brain functioning, this research will help clinicians to better decide which treatment approach they will use to assist individual patients with PTSD, thus improving clinical care and patient outcomes.
 This is very important given the devastating impact of PTSD on patients, their families and the economy (e.g., absence from work, lost productivity).
 Such an approach has the potential to revolutionize PTSD treatment and could therefore affect thousands of individuals.

 Innovative Delivery of the Road to Mental Readiness Program - Recommendations on how to complement current Road to Mental Readiness Program in operational contexts.
-(52) Anthony Nazarov, PhD London Heath Research Institute DRDC Completed
+(Task 52) Anthony Nazarov, PhD London Heath Research Institute Defence Research and Development Canada Completed

 Literature review on the impacts of COVID-19 on well-being as well as an integrated knowledge translation and exchange (iKTE) process on implications for the Veteran population and VAC programs and services.
-(55) William Montelpare, PhD University of Prince Edward Island VAC Completed
+(Task 55) William Montelpare, PhD University of Prince Edward Island Veterans Affairs Canada Completed

 A window into military and public safety personnel homelessness in Alberta: Understanding root causes through a realist program evaluation.
-A qualitative exploration of the Legacy Place Society (LPS) key stakeholder perspectives Suzette Brémault-Phillips, PhD University of Alberta LPS/VAC Completed
+A qualitative exploration of the Legacy Place Society (LPS) key stakeholder perspectives Suzette Brémault-Phillips, PhD University of Alberta IBM Canada Ltd. Completed

 2019